Do you want to make money but you are under 18 years old?

-There are several companies out there that pay teens money for giving their opinion via surveys and/or reviews.
+There are several companies out there that pay teens (as young as 14-year-olds) money for giving their opinion via surveys and/or reviews.
 Here are a few of the most popular.

 Survey Junkie is called “The most popular online spot to earn cash and rewards for sharing your thoughts.”

 With Survey Junkie, you share your opinion on various surveys, and then are rewarded points for each survey you complete.